 I included a delicious spirulina smoothie in my 10-Day Green Smoothie Cleanse that many people who have tried the cleanse absolutely love so it was definitely time to bring a delicious, nutrient-dense spirulina smoothie to the blog.
-Also, my Lemon Ginger Detoxifying Smoothie has been getting crazy amounts of love so it’s clear to me…you all love your smoothies!
+Also, my Lemon Ginger Detoxifying Smoothie and Easy Strawberry Banana Spinach Smoothie have been getting crazy amounts of love so it’s clear to me…you all love your smoothies!

 This tasty, deep green smoothie combines a wonderful array of naturally sweet whole food ingredients that work together to mask the somewhat funky taste of spirulina powder.
 You might be wondering at this point…

 Spirulina or spirulina powder is made from a natural blue green algae and used primarily as a dietary supplement for humans (and even animals).

 - Can help with regulation of blood sugar levels.

 - Can help lower cholesterol levels and blood pressure.